yao-laboratory/MotifCluster/README.md

                                           the file generated in the output file in step1 (located: example_output_step1_1/result_draw*.csv)
      -method        NUM,       NUM:       The method you use:
-                                          NUM = 1: MotifCluster: with peak intensity, with cluster merge (method d) NUM = 2: direct DBSCAN without groups (method a) NUM = 3: No peak intensity, no cluster merge (method b1) NUM = 4: No peak intensity, with cluster merge (method b2)
+                                          NUM = 1: Motif-Cluster: with peak intensity, with cluster merge (method d) NUM = 2: direct DBSCAN without groups (method a) NUM = 3: No peak intensity, no cluster merge (method b1) NUM = 4: No peak intensity, with cluster merge (method b2)